Photography by Dubi Roman

-In 1999, the year after I was conscripted, I was sent for the first time to the occupied territories, just north of Nablus.
-It was very quiet and we saw no action whatsoever.
-The next time, however, it was very different.
-The Second Intifada had just broken out and we were sent to a hectic area near Jenin.
-Our base was an almost deserted settlement called Kadim, which had just eight families remaining.
+In 1999, the year after I was conscripted, I was sent for the first time to the occupied territories – to the West Bank, just north of Nablus.
+It was during the last phases of the Oslo Accords implementation and the region was very quiet.
+By now the Second Intifada had just broken out and we were sent to a tumultuous area near Jenin.
+We used an almost deserted settlement Kadim, which had just eight families remaining in it, as our base of operations.
 Descending from this hill-top settlement into the town of Jenin was like going from heaven down into hell.

 In April 2000, we were taken to Hebron and posted in a very religious settlement where the men wore kippahs on their heads and had long side-locks.
-One of the fiascos of the Israeli operation was Kaleb’s garden.
-Kaleb was a settler who grew grapes in the heart of a small Palestinian town.
-He came to his garden at 6am and left at sunset and ten of us had to guard him round the clock.
+One of the fiascos of the Israeli operation was Kaleb’s Field.
+The field was owned by Menachem Livni, a settler who was convicted in the early 1980s of leading the terrorist organization known by the name ‘The Jewish Underground’.
+Livni grew grapes in the heart of a small Palestinian town called Bani Na’im.
+He came to his field at 6am and left at sunset and ten of us had to guard him round the clock.
 It was during one nightshift here that I became very fearful and began to think what we were doing was ridiculous and redundant.
-Ten people’s lives were being put in danger for the sake of one idiot growing grapes.
+Ten people’s lives were being put in danger for the sake of a convicted felon growing grapes.